 All proceeds will go to a Local Veteran Charity; Service Peace Warriors, as well as the Historic Downtown Kennewick Partnership.

-This event is our First Annual Show and Shine to give back to the heroes and people in our community that strive to make the Tri-Cities a great place to live.
-It will take place in Historic Downtown Kennewick on Saturday, September 9th, 2017.
+This event is our Second Annual Show and Shine to give back to the heroes and people in our community that strive to make the Tri-Cities a great place to live.
+It will take place in Historic Downtown Kennewick on Saturday, September 8th, 2018.

 This event will feature a Show & Shine, Poker Walk, Wood Working Show, an Alley Sale, live music, local food and novelty vendors!